chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     chef-automate config patch --opensearch <path to os_config.toml>
     ```

-    - Create a .toml (say automate.toml) file in the Bastion host, copy the following content and then patch this file in all the Frontend nodes.
+    - Create a `.toml` (say automate.toml) file in the Bastion host.
+Once done, copy the following content to the `.toml` file and then patch the file in all the Frontend nodes.

     ```bash
     [global.v1.external.opensearch.backup]